-The title line above is from The Lord’s Prayer and it is really what salvation is all about.
+The title line above is from The Lord’s Prayer and it’s really what salvation is all about.
 The Lord came to deliver us from all evil by His death on the Cross.
-At the beginning of His ministry, He announced to all, the purpose of His coming; by reading these words of prophecy about Himself from the book of Isaiah in the Old Testament: “The Spirit of the Lord is upon Me, because He has anointed Me to preach the Gospel to the poor; He has sent Me to heal the brokenhearted, to preach deliverance to the captives, and recovery of sight to the blind, to set at liberty them who are bruised, to preach the acceptable year of the Lord”.
+At the beginning of His ministry He announced to all the purpose of His coming by reading these words of prophecy about Himself from the book of Isaiah in the Old Testament: “The Spirit of the Lord is upon Me, because He has anointed Me to preach the Gospel to the poor; He has sent Me to heal the brokenhearted, to preach deliverance to the captives, and recovery of sight to the blind, to set at liberty them who are bruised, to preach the acceptable year of the Lord.”
 He came into the world to rescue us from the evil of sin and it’s consequences.
 Sin produces wretchedness and misery in our lives.

-All the evil in the world is the result of disobedience to God (sin).
+All the evil in the world is the result of disobedience to God.
 It comes to us through the world, the flesh, and the devil.
 The world and the world system are totally opposed to the ways of God.
 We have a fallen nature (the sin nature) and therefore cannot save ourselves.
-The devil hates those that are walking with the Lord and will oppose us in every way.
+The Devil hates those that are walking with the Lord and will oppose us in every way.
 In this article, we will address our adversary the Devil.

-“For the weapons of our warfare are not carnal (within our ability), but mighty unto God (faith in Christ and Him Crucified) to the pulling down of strongholds; casting down imaginations (all efforts outside of the Cross), and every high thing that exalts itself against the knowledge of God (pride), and bringing into captivity every thought to the obedience of Christ (only accomplished by faith in the Cross)”.
+“For the weapons of our warfare are not carnal (within our ability), but mighty unto God (faith in Christ and Him Crucified) to the pulling down of strongholds; casting down imaginations, and every high thing that exalts itself against the knowledge of God (pride), and bringing into captivity every thought to the obedience of Christ (only accomplished by faith in the Cross).”